Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 The Tricks of a Yorkie (+ Training Tips)

-Like cucumbers, watermelons are hydrating and refreshing!
+Like cucumbers, watermelons are hydrating and refreshing (except they’re sweet and taste so much better)!
 YUM.
-Watermelons are packed with vitamins and nutrients that are beneficial to your dog’s health when consumed in moderation.
-Just a reminder: As seeds can cause an upset stomach, please remove all seeds before chopping up the watermelon into small pieces for your Yorkie.
+Watermelons are packed with vitamins and nutrients (like vitamins A, B6, C, and potassium) beneficial to your Yorkie’s health when consumed in moderation.
+Just a BARK of Caution: As seeds and rinds can cause an upset stomach, please remove them entirely before chopping up the watermelon into small pieces for your Yorkie.
 Better yet, go with seedless watermelons.
-Also, toss out the green skin and keep it AWAY from your dog!
+Since watermelons are high in sugar (although naturally occurring sugar), they should not be fed regularly due to the risk of obesity and diabetes.
+For Yorkies, one or two tiny cubes make a mouthwatering, beg-worthy treat!

 #5 Broccoli